-Graduates who study business in Japan may decide to work for non-profit organizations and contribute to a cause close to their hearts.
+Graduates who study business in Japan may decide to work for nonprofit organizations and contribute to a cause close to their hearts.
 Arbitrator, financial trader, marketing executive, supply chain manager, management analyst, and international accountant are just a few of the many popular job titles available today.
-But before becoming one of the professions mentioned, you first need to obtain a business degree.
+But before entering one of these professions, you first need to obtain a business degree.
 Let’s take a look at some of the best business schools in Japan you can enroll in.

 Top Business Schools in Japan